open-sauced/docs/docs/community/hacktoberfest.md

 ## What is Hacktoberfest?

-In a nutshell, Hacktoberfest is an month-long challenge in October where people around the globe search for open source projects and make four pull requests.
+ Hacktoberfest is an month-long challenge in October where people around the globe search for open source projects and make four pull requests.
 To learn more about this event, check out our blog post, [How to Participate in Hacktoberfest](https://dev.to/opensauced/how-to-participate-in-hackoberfest-13hm).

 ## Why Should I Participate in Hacktoberfest?

-Hackotoberfest is a great way to jumpstart your journey in open source, to meet other people in the tech community, and build other skills.
-Curious to learn more about the value of contributing to open source, check out Bekah's blog post on [how to set up your open source goals during and after Hacktoberfest](https://dev.to/opensauced/hacktoberfest-2023-beyond-green-squares-4d6j).
+This event is a great way to jumpstart your journey in open source, to meet other people in the tech community, and build your skills.
+Curious to learn more about the value of contributing to open source?
+Check out Bekah's blog post on [how to set up your open source goals during and after Hacktoberfest](https://dev.to/opensauced/hacktoberfest-2023-beyond-green-squares-4d6j).

 ## I want to join Hacktoberfest, but I have no idea what open source is